-Other:
+Other

 The Company is exposed to potential gains or losses from foreign currency fluctuations affecting net investments and earning denominated in foreign currencies.
 The Company is particularly sensitive to currency exchange rate fluctuations for the following currencies: British pound sterling (GBP), Chinese renminbi (CYN), Euro, Malaysian ringgit (MYR), Polish zloty (PLN), South African Rand (ZAR), Thai baht (THB) and Turkish lira (TRY).
 When considered appropriate, the Company enters into foreign exchange derivative contracts to mitigate the risk of fluctuations on these exposures.
 The Company does not designate these contracts for hedge accounting treatment and the changes in fair value of these contracts are recorded in earnings.
-The Company recorded (gains) losses of \$(1.2) million and \$0.6 million in other non-operating income (deductions), net within the Consolidated Statements of Income for the years ended 2017 and 2016, respectively.
-There were no open contracts at December 31, 2017.
-There were 2 open foreign exchange contracts at December 31, 2016.
-The fair value of the 2016 foreign exchange contracts was not significant.
+The Company recorded (gains) losses of \$(0.7) million and \$(1.2) million in other non-operating income (deductions), net within the Consolidated Statements of Income for the years ended 2018 and 2017, respectively.
+There were no open contracts at December 31, 2018 and December 31, 2017.

-Note 10.
+Note 12.
 Fair Value of Financial Instruments